Physics and geometry of knots-quivers correspondence: Examples

 which leads to

 Classical LMOV invariants are therefore given by

 The shift in $a$ variable with respect to usual knot theory conventions (e.g. \cite{KS1608}) comes from the~lack of $a^{-r}q^{r}$ prefactor in $P_{r}^{0_{1}}(a,q)$.
-In $q$ variable this effect is compensated by $1-q^{2}$ denominator in the~definition of the~LMOV generating function (\ref{P^K=Exp}), so at the~end of the~day only the~sign flip remains.
-Note that usually (for example in \cite{KS1608}) there is $q-q^{-1}$ instead of $1-q^{2}$ in the~definition of the~LMOV generating function.
+In $q$ variable this effect is compensated by $1-q^{2}$ denominator in the~definition of the~LMOV generating function (\ref{P^K=Exp}), instead of the usual $q-q^{-1}$ present e.g. in \cite{KS1608}, so at the~end of the~day only the~sign flip remains.